taikutaiku

 --verbose / -vEnable verbose logging output.
 Prints debug-level logs to stderr.

 --no-appSkip opening the desktop app.
 The session URL opens in your default browser instead.
-Use this on headless servers or when you prefer the browser experience.
+Use this on remote servers without a GUI, or when you prefer the browser experience.

 --no-browserDo not open a browser window on startup.
 The session URL is still printed and copied to clipboard.